GovernmentPlates/indico-presentations/PITCHME.md

 <!--
 Indico has changed a lot over the last >20 years

+- We were curious as to what the codebase looked like 15/20 years ago
-- Share some horrifying from back in the day
+- And we want to share some interesting code we found from back in the day
-- Show how the best practises have changed and how good we have it nowadays -->
+- Not to shame the old developers, but to show how the best practises have changed and how good we have it nowadays
+-->

 ---